CNardin/ISPS/README.md

-*Lectures and Tutorials on PSHA - Unitn*
+*Lectures and Tutorials for the Earthquake Engineering and Seismic Design course of Unitn* *and INSPIRE Winter School Tn 2020*

-* Clone repository or download .zip file
+* Fork repository or download .zip file
-* Change path into line 10 of MAIN. matlab file
 * Run the codes!

+For any doubts or problems, please do not hesitate to contact me.